Constraining Non-Standard Interactions with Coherent Elastic Neutrino-Nucleus Scattering at the European Spallation Source: Experimental setup and simulation

 where $\mathcal{N} = N_A M_{\rm det} / M_{\rm mol}$ is the number of nuclei in the detector (with $N_A$ the Avogadro constant, $M_{\rm det}$ the detector mass and $M_{\rm mol}$ the molar mass of the detector material), $E_{min}(T) = \sqrt{M\,T/2}$ (with $M$ the mass of the nucleus) is the minimal neutrino energy required to induce a nuclear recoil energy $T$, and $E_{max} = 52.8\, \rm MeV$ is the maximal energy that a neutrino from the ESS flux can have.
 The maximal value of the nuclear recoil energy is given by ${T}_{max} = 2E_{max}^2/M$.
 We assume an experimental running time of $3$ years, which is quite reasonable given the long-term physics program planned at the ESS.
 The distance between the source and the detectors is taken to be 20\,$\rm{m}$.
 We make the conservative assumption of a detector signal acceptance of $80\%$ above the nuclear recoil energy threshold.

-The main properties of the different detectors considered in our analysis are displayed in Table~\ref{detectors_table1}, while in Table~\ref{detectors_table2} we quote the physical properties and the neutron rms radii of the target nuclei.
-For recoil energy-sensitive detectors (CsI, Xe, Ge and Si), following Ref.~\cite{Baxter:2019mcx}, we use a Gaussian energy smearing for event reconstruction with a width $\sigma\left(T\right)\,=\, \sigma_0\sqrt{T/T_{th}}$, where $\sigma_0 = (\Delta E/E) T_{th}$ is the energy resolution at the threshold (see Table~\ref{detectors_table1}).
-Furthermore, we divide the range of reconstructed nuclear recoil energies into bins, taking the width of each bin to be twice the energy resolution at its center~\cite{Baxter:2019mcx}, and compute the number of events bin by bin, applying the energy smearing between the true and reconstructed recoil energies and the detection signal acceptance mentioned above.
+The main properties of the different detectors considered in our analysis have been compiled in Ref.~\cite{Baxter:2019mcx}; for convenience, we reproduce this information in Table~\ref{detectors_table1}.
+In Table~\ref{detectors_table2}, we quote the physical properties and the neutron rms radii of the target nuclei~\cite{Angeli:2013epw}.
+For recoil energy-sensitive detectors (CsI, Xe, Ge and Si), we use a Gaussian energy smearing for event reconstruction with a width $\sigma\left(T\right)\,=\, \sigma_0\sqrt{T/T_{th}}$, where $\sigma_0 = (\Delta E/E) T_{th}$ is the energy resolution at the threshold (see Table~\ref{detectors_table1}).
+Furthermore, following Ref.~\cite{Baxter:2019mcx}, we divide the range of reconstructed nuclear recoil energies into bins, taking the width of each bin to be twice the energy resolution at its center\footnote{For instance, for the CsI detector, the energy resolution at the center of the bin close to the peak of the event spectrum shown in Fig.~1 is $\sigma (T_{peak}) = \sigma_0 \sqrt{T_{peak}/T_{th}} \simeq 0.62\, \rm keV$ (with $\sigma_0 = 0.3\, \rm keV$ and $T_{th} = 1\, {\rm keV}_{\rm nr}$ from Table~\ref{detectors_table1}, and $T_{peak} = 4.25\, {\rm keV}_{\rm nr}$), corresponding to a bin width of $1.24\, {\rm keV}_{\rm nr}$.}, and compute the number of events bin by bin, applying the energy smearing between the true and reconstructed recoil energies and the detection signal acceptance mentioned above.
 For bubble chamber detectors (Ar and C$_3$F$_8$), which lack energy resolution, we compute the total number of events above nuclear recoil energy threshold (assuming a signal acceptance of $80\%$ as for the recoil energy-sensitive detectors); no binning or energy smearing is needed in that case.